mithulix/Eco-Guardian-backend/README.md

 ## Contributing

-Contributions to Earth Cleaner are welcome!
+Contributions to Eco Guardian are welcome!
 Please follow the project's guidelines and best practices when submitting issues or pull requests.

 ## License